mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter5.md

 </dd>
 ```

-THe HTML action link will render as an HTML link to the Update Biography view (which we'll create next).
+The HTML action link will render as an HTML link to the Update Biography view (which we'll create next).

 #### **Step 3:** Create the `UpdateBiographyViewModel` class in *ManageViewModels.cs*